Fentanyl: Storage and disposal

-Domestic use
+Governmental usage

 In August 2018, Nebraska became the first American state to use fentanyl to execute a prisoner.
-Carey Dean Moore, at the time one of the longest-serving death row inmates in the United States, was executed at the Nebraska State Penitentiary.
+Carey Dean Moore, then one of the longest-serving death row inmates in the United States, was executed at the Nebraska State Penitentiary.
 Moore received a lethal injection, administered as an intravenous series of four drugs that included fentanyl citrate, to inhibit breathing and render the subject unconscious.
 The other drugs included diazepam as a tranquilizer, cisatracurium besylate as a muscle relaxant, and potassium chloride to stop the heart.
 The use of fentanyl in execution caused concern among death penalty experts because it was part of a previously untested drug cocktail.
-The execution was also protested by anti-death penalty advocates at the prison during the execution and later at the Nebraska capitol building.
+The execution was also protested by anti-death penalty advocates at the prison during the execution and later at the Nebraska State Capitol.

-Russian Spetsnaz security forces are suspected to have used a fentanyl analogue, or derivative (suspected to be carfentanil and remifentanil), to incapacitate people rapidly in the Moscow theater hostage crisis in 2002.
-The siege was ended, but some hostages may have died from the gas after their health was severely taxed during the days long siege.
+Russian Spetsnaz security forces are suspected to have used a fentanyl analogue, or derivative (suspected to be carfentanil and remifentanil), to rapidly incapacitate people in the Moscow theater hostage crisis in 2002.
+The siege was ended, but many hostages died from the gas after their health was severely taxed during the days long siege.
 The Russian Health Minister later stated that the gas was based on fentanyl, but the exact chemical agent has not been clearly identified.

 Veterinary use

-Fentanyl is commonly used for analgesia and as a component of balanced sedation and general anesthesia in small animal patients.
-In addition, its efficacy is higher than many other pure-opiate and synthetic pure-opioid agonists regarding vomiting, depth of sedation, and cardiovascular effects when given as a continuous infusion as well as a transdermal patch.
-As with other pure-opioid agonists, fentanyl has been associated with dysphoria in dogs.

-Furthermore, transdermal fentanyl's potency and short duration of action make it popular as an intra-operative and post-operative analgesic in cats and dogs.
-This is usually done with off-label fentanyl patches manufactured for humans with chronic pain.
-In 2012, a highly concentrated (50mg/mL) transdermal solution, trade name Recuvyra, has become commercially available for dogs only.
-It is FDA approved to provide four days of analgesia after a single application before surgery.
-It is not approved for multiple doses or other species.
-The drug is also approved in Europe.